ZigEmbeddedGroup/microzig/modules/foundation-libc/README.md

 to compile the libc and generate a lib file in `zig-out/lib` as well as the headers in `zig-out/include`.

+## Contribution

+Start by grabbing a header marked with ⏳ or 🛠 and implement the functions from that header.
+See if others already have a PR open for those functions so you don't do work twice!

+Leverage functions from Zig `std` if possible as they are already well tested and should work.

 ## Links